DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 Then, we will change the PV permission to ReadOnlyMany before to launch the ODM release in order to be able to install ODM on many nodes.

 1. [Enable the SCI FileStore Driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver#console_1).
+The cluster will restart.
+This take several minutes until the cluster is ready.

 2. Create the [filestore-example](filestore-example.yaml) storageClass: